Sonnet 405

 Come dance with me, Selena dance with me

-With shadow sighs and foot light liberty
+With simpers, sighs and foot light liberty

-As with our spirits may our bodies move.
+As with our spirits, may our bodies move.

 So let me swing you high and dip you low